nicocvn/cppreg/QuickStart.md

 ## Prologue ##
 When developing firmware code for embedded MCUs it is customary that peripherals and devices are configured and operated through MMIO registers (for example, a UART or GPIO peripheral).
-For a given peripheral the related registers are grouped together at a specific location in memory. `cppreg` makes it possible to *map* C++ constructs to such peripherals and registers in order to get safer and more expressive code.
+For a given peripheral the related registers are often grouped together at a specific location in memory. `cppreg` makes it possible to *map* C++ constructs to such peripherals registers and fields in order to get safer and more expressive code.
 The following two examples illustrate how to define such constructs using `cppreg`.

 ## Example: peripheral setup ##